Chart Color Schemes

 Wallsend - Elermore Vale's population is slightly older than the national pattern

-The median age in Wallsend - Elermore Vale is 39 years, which is significantly lower than the Rest of NSW average of 43 years but essentially aligned with Australia's median age of 38 years.
-Compared to the Rest of NSW, Wallsend - Elermore Vale has a higher concentration of residents aged 25-34 years (17.3%) but fewer residents aged 65-74 years (9.4%).
-According to the 2021 Census, the proportion of residents aged 25-34 years has increased from 14.7% to 17.3%, while the proportions of those aged 55-64 years and 65-74 years have decreased from 11.2% to 9.9% and 10.7% to 9.4%, respectively.
-By 2041, demographic projections indicate significant shifts in Wallsend - Elermore Vale's age structure, with the 25-34 age group expected to grow by 30% (1,121 people), reaching a total of 4,899 from 3,777.
-Conversely, the 65-74 and 55-64 age cohorts are projected to experience population declines.
+The median age in Wallsend - Elermore Vale is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
+Compared to Rest of NSW, Wallsend - Elermore Vale has a higher proportion of residents aged 25-34 (17.3%) but fewer residents aged 65-74 (9.4%).
+According to the 2021 Census, the population aged 25 to 34 grew from 14.7% to 17.3%, while the 55 to 64 age group declined from 11.2% to 9.9% and the 65 to 74 group decreased from 10.7% to 9.4%.
+By 2041, demographic projections indicate significant shifts in Wallsend - Elermore Vale's age structure.
+The 25 to 34 age group is expected to grow by 30%, reaching 4,899 people from the current 3,777.
+Conversely, the 65 to 74 and 55 to 64 cohorts are projected to experience population declines.